 Tuesday Mar 30th, 2021, 0610-1830

-Now on option C or D, we decided to try getting a ride down to where we could pick up the trail again, hopefully below the snow line.
+After all the alternates the past 2 days, we felt like we were on plan C or D. We decided to try getting a ride down to where we could pick up the trail again, hopefully below the snow line.
 The first truck we saw pulled over.
-It was one of the ones that passed us earlier on the way to the observatory.
-Jose’s on the maintenance team and even plows the road, so we had him to thank for the easy road walk up above.
-We also had him to thank for sparing us the long paved road walk since he gave us a ride.
-I sat in the back on the floor because it was filled with water jugs and other things.
+It was one that passed us earlier on the way to the observatory.
+Jose was on the maintenance team and even plowed the road, so we had him to thank for the easy road walk up above.
+We also had him to thank for sparing us the long paved road walk.
+I sat in the back on the floor because the seats were filled with water jugs and other things.
 My penance for yellow-blazing soon arrived in the form of the worst car sickness.
-My awkward position and the windey road just did me in.
-I couldn’t wait to get out of there and had to sit on the side of the road for 10 minutes just to revive enough to walk again.
+My awkward position and the sinuous road really did me in.
+I couldn’t wait to get out and had to sit on the side of the road for 10 minutes just to revive enough to walk again.